Dean151/Dean-Blog/_posts/2017-07-12-aes-encryption-good-practice-with-swift.markdown

 ### 2. Store your keys in the Keychain

-let make things clear right now, there are **no better place** to store sensitive data like cryptographic keys or password than the [Keychain][keychain-doc].
+Let make things clear right now, there are **no better place** to store sensitive data like cryptographic keys or password than the [Keychain][keychain-doc].

 It's designed by Apple to be able to store securely password, certificates and keys.